Noxsios/ctf-slides/slides.md

 ## The Relationship to the Workplace

-Weak passwords and weak hashing are the fastest way to becoming compromised.
+- <small>Weak passwords and weak hashing are the fastest way to becoming compromised.</small>

-With ["61 percent of breaches attributed to leveraged credentials"](https://www.securelink.com/blog/81-hacking-related-breaches-leverage-compromised-credentials/), it is imperitive your organization leverages strong hashing.
-However, strong hashing does not necessarily mean strong passwords.
-Cracking Problem 9 and 10 demonstrates this.
-Even though SHA-512 was used, the passwords were weak and only took me a few minutes to crack (although I am running an RTX 3070 + i9).
+- <small>With ["61 percent of breaches attributed to leveraged credentials"](https://www.securelink.com/blog/81-hacking-related-breaches-leverage-compromised-credentials/), it is imperitive your organization leverages strong hashing.
+However, strong hashing does not necessarily mean strong passwords.</small>
+  - <small>Cracking Problem 9 and 10 demonstrates this.
+Even though SHA-512 was used, the passwords were weak and only took me a few minutes to crack (although I am running an RTX 3070 + i9).</small>

-Minimum password length and complexity requirements are the number one way that security can be assured in your organization.
-Additionally, employees that have left the organization must have their credentials revoked as part of their out processing.
+- <small>Minimum password length and complexity requirements are the number one way that security can be assured in your organization.
+Additionally, employees that have left the organization must have their credentials revoked as part of their out processing.</small>

 -----